Please review the Qs and As below prior to enrolling! Thank you so much for your consideration and patience with the website.

 PAYMENT INFORMATION AND OPTIONS

-Payments for membership or (for a limited time, see Fees and Benefits Page) fees for service will be accepted through credit card (including those that double as debit cards), cash, check, or automatic withdrawal from your bank account.
-However, the online enrollment process will only allow a patient to set up billing through a credit card at this time.
-Because some of you may prefer a non-credit card method of payment, I have made the entry of credit card information OPTIONAL when you enroll.
+Payments for membership fees will be accepted through credit card (including those that double as debit cards), cash, check, or withdrawal from your bank account.
+However, the online enrollment process will only allow a patient to set up billing through credit (or debit) card at this time.
+Credit card payments have the highest fees for me, so if possible, please choose bank account direct transfer (my preference) or another method.
+However, if cc/dc is best for you, please move ahead with that.
+Because you may prefer a non-credit card method of payment, I have made the entry of credit card information OPTIONAL when you enroll.
 However, before or on the last day of the month in which you enroll, you will be required to provide a valid method of payment.
-This can be done quickly and easily either by phone call to the office or email to email@example.com, or in person at the office.
-If valid payment information is not provided by the final day of your first month of enrollment (grace periods given if you sign up less than 2 days before end of a month), you will be disenrolled from the practice.
+This can be done quickly and easily either by phone call to the office or email to firstname.lastname@example.org, or in person at the office.
+If valid payment information is not provided by the final day of your first month of enrollment (grace periods given in special circumstances), you will be disenrolled from the practice.

 CAN I BE TERMINATED FROM THE PRACTICE MEMBERSHIP OTHER THAN BY MY OWN CHOICE?
 As with any physician, I reserve the right to terminate my provision of care to any patient with a 30 day written notice.
 Care will continue to be provided within that 30 day period, though may be as indirect as an ER referral for any and all requests by the patient.
 It is rare that this action ever needs to be taken, but the right is reserved by me in the case that a drug seeking, overly demanding, highly disrespectful, dishonest, or other inappropriately behaved patient requires termination.